tomcz/aws_vpc_py/README.md

 -----

 * These scripts have been written for Python 2.7.2 and may not work with other versions.
-* EC2 scripts additionally require both [boto](http://docs.pythonboto.org/en/latest/)
+* These scripts use both [boto](http://docs.pythonboto.org/en/latest/) and [fabric](http://docs.fabfile.org/en/1.5/)
-  and [fabric](http://docs.fabfile.org/en/1.5/) in order to provision and control multiple EC2 instances.
+  in order to provision and control multiple EC2 instances.

 License
 -------